 \section{DIM-Edit Data Collection Pipeline}

 As stated in Section~\ref{subsubsec:dim_edit}, we collect raw edit data from four publicly available datasets: \begin{itemize}[leftmargin=1em,itemsep=0.2ex] \item \textbf{UltraEdit}~\citep{ultraedit}.
-To ensure editing consistency, we retain only those edit pairs that satisfy the following conditions: (\textbf{i}) the CLIP similarity between the source and edited images is greater than 0.9; (\textbf{ii}) the DINOv2 similarity is greater than 0.9; (\textbf{iii}) the SSIM score is greater than 0.8; and (\textbf{iv}) the prompt does not contain ``rainbow'', since many edit pairs meeting (\textbf{i})--(\textbf{iii}) are associated with low-quality ``rainbow'' edits.
+In addition to the prompt quality evaluation and optimization in the DIM-Edit creation pipeline (Figure~\ref{fig:dim_edit_pipe}), which aligns textual prompts with actual editing behaviors, we employ three \emph{image-to-image} metrics on the UltraEdit dataset to improve visual consistency and stabilize training: (\textbf{i}) CLIP image similarity, (\textbf{ii}) DINOv2 similarity, and (\textbf{iii}) SSIM.
+These metrics are used to select edit pairs that maintain consistent visual appearances.
+We retain only those edit pairs that satisfy the following conditions: (\textbf{i}) the CLIP similarity between the source and edited images is greater than 0.9; (\textbf{ii}) the DINOv2 similarity is greater than 0.9; (\textbf{iii}) the SSIM score is greater than 0.8; and (\textbf{iv}) the prompt does not contain ``rainbow'', since many edit pairs meeting (\textbf{i})--(\textbf{iii}) are associated with low-quality ``rainbow'' edits.
 After filtering, we obtain roughly 160K edit pairs. \item \textbf{MagicBrush}~\citep{magicbrush}.
 We include only 8K images from the training set to avoid potential information leakage during evaluation. \item \textbf{SEED-Data-Edit-Part3}~\citep{seed-data-edit}.
 Since the ``remove'' operation is absent in UltraEdit, we additionally select 19K edit pairs from SEED-Data-Edit-Part3 by filtering prompts that explicitly contain ``remove.'' \item \textbf{ShareGPT-4o-Image}~\citep{janus-4o}.
 We include only its 46K image-to-image subset. \end{itemize} By combining these collected datasets, we obtain a total of 233K raw edit pairs for the proposed DIM-Edit.